Welcome to the Sixth Form

 We recognise the importance of leadership skills and how these will help you as you progress through life.

-Every year, we offer Leadership Scholarships for candidates who demonstrate leadership potential.
-There are also plenty of opportunities around the School and in the Sixth Form to help you develop as a leader: you can become a Prefect and take a central role in School; become a member of Sixth Form Committee and drive change; run an activity for younger pupils; or help organise events, such as Gatton’s Got Talent and the Prom.
+There are plenty of opportunities around the School and in the Sixth Form to help you develop as a leader: you can become a Prefect and take a central role in School; become a member of Sixth Form Committee and drive change; run an activity for younger pupils; or help organise events, such as Gatton’s Got Talent and the Prom.

 To broaden your horizons

 The Sixth Form offers a Sixth Form Lecture Programme, which covers subjects such as mental health, budgeting, entrepreneurship and politics.
-The guest speakers and topics covered in the Lecture Programme change every year, but you’ll see on the Programme that you’ll also receive plenty of guidance about university and apprenticeships choices.
+The guest speakers and topics covered in the Lecture Programme change every year, but you’ll also receive plenty of guidance about university and apprenticeships choices.

 To join a community